Training Language Models with Language Feedback: Additional Related Work

 \section{Additional Related Work}

 Existing work in NLP primarily investigates using explanations for \textit{labeled outputs} to \textit{classification tasks}.
 In contrast, we do not assume access to gold-labeled outputs, and we study the more general text generation setting, which classification tasks can be formulated as~\cite{Radford2019LanguageMA,raffel2020exploring,brown2020language}.
 Explanations describe why a labeled output is correct, while feedback describes how to improve a candidate output.
 Prior work explores ways of using explanations to train text classification models, with mixed results~\citep[][\textit{inter alia}]{camburu2018snli,stacey2021natural,pruthi2021evaluating,wiegreffe-etal-2021-measuring,hase2021can, lampinen2022can}.
+A few prior works also learn from language feedback, for the purpose of ranking candidate outputs rather than generating outputs~\citep[]{weston2016dialog, li2016dialogue, hancock2019learning,li2022using}. \citet{matiana2021cut} learn text embeddings of language feedback, where improvements could benefit the refinement-scoring step of our algorithm.